-• IRA Charitable Rollover (for individuals 70 1/2 or older): You instruct your IRA administrator to distribute a gift from your IRA to the Club.
-The transfers counts against your required minimum distribution (RMD).
-You can direct up to $100,000 to your favorite causes.
+IRA Charitable Rollover (for individuals 70 1/2 or older at the time of the gift): Instruct your IRA administrator to distribute a gift from your IRA to the Club.
+This counts against your required minimum distribution (RMD).
+As of 2026 QCD’s are subject to $111,000 per person limit.

 Contact Us